jemmy512/book-notes/Cpp/cpp-primer.md

 #### Conversion function template
 * Template argument deduction is used when selecting [user-defined conversion function](https://en.cppreference.com/w/cpp/language/cast_operator) template arguments.

+* Paramters-Arguments-Adjustments
     * A is the type that is required as the result of the conversion.
 P is the return type of the conversion function template, except that
         * a) if the return type is a `reference type` then P is the referred type;
         * b) if the return type is an `array type` and A is not a reference type, then P is the pointer type obtained by array-to-pointer conversion;
         * c) if the return type is a `function type` and A is not a reference type, then P is the function pointer type obtained by function-to-pointer conversion;
         * d) if P is `cv-qualified`, the top-level cv-qualifiers are ignored.
     * If A is `cv-qualified`, the top-level cv-qualifiers are ignored.
 If A is a reference type, the referred type is used by deduction.

 * If the usual deduction from P and A (as described above) fails, the following alternatives are additionally considered:
     * a) if A is a reference type, A `can be more cv-qualified` than the deduced A;
     * b) if A is a pointer or pointer to member type, the deduced A is allowed to be any pointer that `can be converted` to A by qualification conversion: